China, Japan seek warmer ties against backdrop of U.S. trade friction

 The Belt and Road project has come under fire for saddling poor nations with debt through big projects that are not economically viable.
 China rejects the criticism.

-Japanese participation could help the initiative’s image and allay fears of debtor nations, officials say.

-But Japanese defense officials are wary of its military implications, and Tokyo is pushing its Free and Open Pacific Strategy to promote trade and infrastructure in Asia, Africa and the Middle East.
+Japanese defense officials are also wary of its military implications, and Tokyo is pushing its Free and Open Pacific Strategy to promote trade and infrastructure in Asia, Africa and the Middle East.

-Japan also wants to ensure any joint projects with China are transparent, open and fiscally sound, officials said.
+Japan wants to ensure any joint projects with China are transparent, open and fiscally sound, officials said.

-“We’re ready to discuss tangible cooperation in third countries, but ... we think we do not need to label this cooperation with some ‘initiative’,” a Japanese foreign ministry official said.

 In a symbol of China’s economic rise, Japanese Foreign Minister Taro Kono said this week Japan was ending its development assistance to China, after halting the bulk of aid more than a decade ago.
 Instead, they will seek ways to help others.